ErdemHtyl/Tulpar_Mini/README.md

   ICM-42670-P / BMP581)
 - A reduced-feature build — dropping the blackbox flash, the magnetometer or the gimbal outputs where they are not needed
+- A 2-layer variant to cut fabrication cost
 - Widely stocked, low-cost alternatives for the passives, connectors and the regulator
 - Where a substitution changes the firmware, the difference will be documented